 Heat from a Bunsen burner flame is capable of softening the glass portion of the catalyst tube.
-When the glass is soft, it is susceptible to deformations and even "blow holes" if the pressure inside the system is increased by moving the plunger of the syringe.
+When the glass is soft, it is susceptible to deformations and even "blow holes" if the pressure inside the system is increased by moving the syringe plunger.
 To prevent overheating the glass, use only a cool Bunsen burner flame.
 Minimize the amount of air used so that the flame has a soft, ill-defined blue inner cone.
 Position the catalyst tube at least 1 cm above the tip of the inner cone.
 Watch for traces of red, orange or yellow in the flame above the catalyst tube.
 These colors indicate that the glass is softening.
-If this should happen, remove the flame and adjust the flame.
+If this should happen, remove the burner and adjust the flame.

-D. Explosion Risk!
-Please Read!
+F. Explosion Risk!
+Read!